Liangyu5wu/Liangyu5wu.github.io/content/project/Vertex_t0/index.md

 ## Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. Set the y-range fixed
+1. Play with the significance cut

-2. Save high-res pics

-3. Make the t-reconstruted plot first
+2. Matching the two leading jets with some PT cut
+3. chi-square fitting params?
+4. 0e/1e/2e cases

 {{< /spoiler >}}